azatdavliatshin/cloud-swag/README.md

 # Cloud SWAG

 Cloud SWAG (Simple Web Api Generator) is a command-line interface (CLI) tool for creating and managing cloud resources on popular cloud platforms, such as AWS (Azure, and Google Cloud Platform in future versions).
-With Cloud SWAG, you can easily generate and deploy cloud infrastructure that can be used for APIs.
+With Cloud SWAG, you can easily generate and deploy cloud infrastructure (programming language agnostic!) that can be used for APIs.

 > The key idea is to collect templates in order to reduce time of creating boilerplates.